CypherpunkFinance/Plan/cypherpunk_finance_overview.md

         *   Providing clear changelogs for all updates (OS and plugins).

 **9. UI Theme Management (via Theme Plugins):**
+    *   Themes are now considered a type of `extension` (`plugin_type: extension`, `category: theme`).
-    *   Defining a clear structure for theme plugins (e.g., CSS overrides, image assets).
+    *   Defining a clear structure for theme extensions (e.g., CSS overrides, image assets).
     *   Mechanism for CypherpunkOS to apply and switch between installed themes (default "hacker" theme and user-installed ones).
     *   Ensuring theme changes do not break UI functionality or readability.
-    *   Security considerations for theme plugins (e.g., preventing malicious CSS/JS injection if themes are allowed more than CSS).
+    *   Security considerations for theme extensions (e.g., preventing malicious CSS/JS injection if themes are allowed more than CSS).
 For simplicity, initial themes might be restricted to CSS and static assets.
-    *   Packaging and validation process for theme plugins in the App Store.
+    *   Packaging and validation process for theme extensions in the App Store.

 ## High-level Overview of "Cypherpunk Finance"